 After graduating from college in 1972 with a B.S. degree in Physics.
-I bought one of the first Apple II+ computers, loaded it up to the max, and began programming stock price data analysis algorithms in Pascal.
+I bought one of the first Apple II+ computers, loaded it up to the max, and began programming stock price data analysis algorithms.
 I've been at this research since then with stocks, options, commodities, futures, and currencies.

 During this period of research I founded and ran a successful real estate investment company, and a martial arts school, as well as having a 33 year career as a senior software engineer designing and writing complex web based business applications.

-In 2007 and in my 60s I stumbled onto the world FOREX foreign currency markets and was immediately struck with its characteristics that no other market could match.
+In 2007, and in my 60s, I stumbled onto the FOREX foreign currency markets and was immediately struck with its characteristics that no other market could match.
 I immediately set out on not only a comprehensive study of this market, but also writing thousands and thousands of lines of computer programming simulation, analysis, and trading software applications.

 I finally quit all the computer analysis and making things difficult, and came to the realization that it wasn't a failure in my rules that caused my losses, but rather a failure to have a systematic methodology of implementing those rules that was missing.

 I threw out all the theoretical stuff, drew up a few simple rules, and funded a new $40,000 simulated account.
 I more than doubled that $40,000 account to $90,000 in 7 months.
 Wanting to see if I could do it again from a fresh start, I re-loaded to $40,000.
 In 3 weeks the account was up to $47,000, and I was feeling pretty cocky.
 I figured I had it nailed and proceeded to go back to my old ways, forgetting my simple rules.
 3 days later I had lost over $10,000.
-Stupid.
+Even though that was a simulated account, it was stupid.
 Just plain stupid....

 I re-loaded again to a $40,000 base and began strictly trading my simple rules.
 At the end of the month I had a $48,179 balance.
 As financial trader Greg Simmons so aptly summed it up: "Rules exponentially increase your chance of winning in any game involving skill, luck, or both."
 No kidding....